Improved invariant polytope algorithm and applications: Applications and numerical results

 \subsection{H\"older exponents of Daubechies wavelets}

-An important applications of the $\JSR$ is the computation of the regularity of \emph{refinable functions}.
-These are functions $\phi\in C_0(\RR^s)$ which fulfil a functional equation of the form $\phi(x)=\sum_{\alpha\in\ZZ^s}a(\alpha)\phi(2x-\alpha)$, $x\in\RR$, with $a\in\ell_0(\ZZ^s)$.
-We use algorithm~\ref{alg_modinvpoly} to compute the Hölder regularity of the Daubechies wavelets $D_n$~\cite{D88}.
-The regularity of $D_2, D_3$, and $D_4$ was computed by Daubechies and Lagarias~\cite{DL1992}, Gripenberg~\cite{Grip96} computed it for $D_5, \ldots , D_8$, then Guglielmi and Protasov~\cite{GP16}, as a demonstration of the invariant polytope algorithm, computed the regularity of $D_9, \ldots , D_{20}$.
-Now with the modified algorithm, we can compute the H\"older regularity for Daubechies wavelets up to $D_{42}$.
+An important application of the $\JSR$ is the computation of the regularity of \emph{refinable functions}.
+These are functions $\phi\in C_0(\RR^s)$ which fulfil a functional equation of the form $\phi(x)= \sum_{\alpha\in\ZZ^s}\allowbreak a(\alpha) \phi(2x-\alpha)$, $x\in\RR$, with $a\in\ell_0(\ZZ^s)$.
+We use the modified invariant polytope algorithm~\ref{alg_modinvpoly} to compute the Hölder regularity of the Daubechies wavelets $D_n$~\cite{D88}.
+The regularity of $D_2, D_3$, and $D_4$ was computed by Daubechies and Lagarias~\cite{DL1992}, Gripenberg~\cite{Grip96} computed it for $D_5, \ldots , D_8$, then Guglielmi and Protasov~\cite{GP16}, as a demonstration of the original invariant polytope algorithm, computed the regularity of $D_9, \ldots , D_{20}$.
+Now with the modified invariant polytope algorithm, we can compute the H\"older regularity for Daubechies wavelets up to $D_{42}$.

-As noted in~\cite[Section 6.2]{GP16}, the polytopes generated by these matrices are very flat and the introduction of nearly-candidates and extra-vertices tremendously increases the performance of algorithm~\ref{alg_modinvpoly}.
-Respectively, using the wrong set of nearly-candidates, the algorithm did not terminate at all.
+As noted in~\cite[Section 6.2]{GP16}, the polytopes generated by these matrices are very flat and the introduction of nearly-candidates and extra-vertices tremendously increases the performance of the invariant polytope algorithm.
+Respectively, using the wrong set of nearly-candidates, the modified invariant polytope algorithm did not terminate at all.
 These cases are marked with $\dagger$ in Table~\ref{table_daub_matrices}.
-The right nearly-candidates and extra-vertices were merely found by trial and error.
+The right nearly-candidates and extra-vertices, i.e.\ good values for $\tau$, $T$, $B_{\text{nearly}}$ and $B_{\text{extra}}$, were merely found by trial and error.
 We report the number of extra-vertices and the vertices of the roots from the nearly-s.m.p.s together under \emph{\#Extra-V}.
-The number of the invariant polytopes vertices is depicted in Figure~\ref{fig_daub} (left side).
+The number of the invariant polytopes vertice's is depicted in Figure~\ref{fig_daub} (left side).

 \begin{remark} With the new values for $D_{21}$ to $D_{42}$ we can refine the observation in~\cite{GP15poin}, that the differences of H\"older regularities $\alpha_n-\alpha_{n-1}$ seem to converge towards a value of $0.21$ or maybe even $0.2$, see Figure~\ref{fig_daub} (right side). \end{remark}